 The continuous adaptation of modern enterprises is largely dependent on their underlying adaptive enterprise architecture capability.
 However, the establishment of an adaptive enterprise architecture capability requires defining the enterprise context before actually commissioning any enterprise architecture or adaptation work.
 This paper presents the adaptive enterprise service system (AESS) model based on the Design Science research method and Theory Triangulation approach.
 The AESS integrates the enterprise context perspectives from three well-known theories of agility, (agent) system, and service science.
 The AESS model, as a part of the large adaptive enterprise architecture toolkit, defines a modern enterprise as an adaptive enterprise service system.
 The adaptive enterprise service system is a multi-agent system of service systems that exhibits agility and focuses on the emerging service-centric view as opposed to a traditional product-centric view.
 The service-centric view of an enterprise is critical for establishing the adaptive enterprise architecture capability for handling complex enterprise transformations.

-Niazi, MK, Mahmood, S, Alshayeb, M, Baqai, AA & Gill, AQ 2013, 'Motivators of Adopting Social Computing in Global Software Development: Initial Results', Proceedings of the World Congress on Engineering 2013 Vol I, World Congress on Engineering, IAENG, London, U.K, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Niazi, MK, Mahmood, S, Alshayeb, M, Baqai, AA & Gill, AQ 2013, 'Motivators of Adopting Social Computing in Global Software Development: Initial Results', Proceedings of the World Congress on Engineering 2013 Vol I, World Congress on Engineering, IAENG, London, U.K, pp. 1-5.View/Download from: Publisher's site

 Abstract context: Real-time collaboration is critical for developing high quality software systems at low cost in a geographically distributed Global Software Development (GSD) environment.
 It is anticipated that emerging Social Computing tools can play an important role in facilitating realtime effective collaboration among teams working in the GSD.
 Objective: The objective of this research paper is to identify motivators for adopting social computing in GSD organizations.
 Method: We adopted a Systematic Literature Review (SLR) approach by applying customized search strings derived from our research questions.
 Results: We have identified factors such as real-time communication and coordination, information sharing, knowledge acquisition and expert feedback as key motivators for adoption of social computing in GSD.
 Conclusion: Based on the SLR results, we suggest that GSD organizations should embrace social computing as a tool for real-time collaboration between distributed GSD teams.
 The results of this initial study also suggest the need for developing the social computing strategies and policies to guide the effective social computing adoption by GSD teams.

-Raduescu, C & Gill, AQ 2012, 'Handling the Complexity of ISD Projects with Agile Methods: A Conceptual Foundation', Proceedings of the 2012 International Conference on Information Systems Development, International Conference on Information Systems Development, Springer, Prato Centre, Italy, pp. 417-427.View/Download from: UTS OPUS or Publisher's site
+Raduescu, C & Gill, AQ 2012, 'Handling the Complexity of ISD Projects with Agile Methods: A Conceptual Foundation', Proceedings of the 2012 International Conference on Information Systems Development, International Conference on Information Systems Development, Springer, Prato Centre, Italy, pp. 417-427.View/Download from: Publisher's site

 Traditional approaches to software and information systems development (ISD) cannot fulfill the challenges presented by the complexity inherent in todays dynamic and changing environments.
 In this study we argue that ISD projects are socially complex endeavors and suggest that agile development methods display characteristics that justify them as being appropriate for such project environments.
 We suggest that one theory that justifies the appropriateness of agile methods in such contexts is the complex adaptive systems (CAS) theory.
 We first argue that ISD projects can be treated as CAS, and second, we assess the alignment between CAS characteristics and agile methods principles.
 We therefore propose and discuss a preliminary conceptual foundation for handling the complexity of ISD projects with agile methods.
 Our future research directions seek to investigate the applicability of specific agile methods and develop a comprehensive framework that will offer a validated theoretical justification of better approaches to manage complex ISD projects in practice.